 We arrived in Arzúa in just about four hours—quite an easy walk.
 Arzúa is a small town of about 6,000, mostly situated along a central highway.

 We got ourselves set up in a nice albergue, and went out to lunch at the town’s best restaurant, Casa Teodora.
 Though it had very good reviews online, neither of us were expecting much from a restaurant in such a small town.
 But we were pleasantly surprised.
 The food was generously portioned, and absolutely scrumptious.
 I particularly remember the caldo gallego, or Galician soup, a simple but delicious dish of potatoes and cabbage.
 We left thoroughly full (and in my case inebriated, because they included a bottle of wine), and soon passed out in our albergue.
-By dinner time, we were still so stuffed that we decided just to nibble on some snacks from the local grocery store.
+By dinner time, we were still so stuffed that we could hardly eat.
 If you find yourself in Arzúa, make sure to eat at Casa Teodora.

 Day 4: Arzúa to Pedrouzo